 Brad is a Desert Storm veteran who lived at My Father's House from June of 2018 to June of 2019.
 He came to our community upon being released from the halfway house.
 Brad has reentered the lives of his children after many years’ absence, and is healing the friendship with his ex-wife as a part of this process.
 He is working hard for a manufacturing company, and hopes to be a supervisor/manager, some day.
 He has been saving since he was in the halfway house, and continues to set aside money to buy a car so he can stop fighting with the bus schedules.
 Brad was also able to reach the stability needed in his relationships and finances to find his own apartment.
 He is now living independently, but still feels a part of our community.

 Steve came to My Father's House in August of 2018.
-A mechanic by training, he works at a local Grease Monkey.
-He, too, is reestablishing contact with family members; his mother and grandmother in particular, and is setting aside money for the future.
+A mechanic by training, he works as an emissions tech.
+He, too, is reestablishing contact with family members, his mother and grandmother in particular; and is setting aside money for the future.
 Steve recently got his driver's license and a car, which gives him more independence.
 He moved into his own apartment in July, 2019 as well.

-Robert moved into My Father's House from the halfway house in January, 2018, and has hit the ground running.
-He is being groomed for a manager position at the restaurant where he’s worked for the last many months; and is reconnecting with family where there had been strained relationships for many years.
+Robert moved into My Father's House from the halfway house in January, 2018, and hit the ground running.
+He is reconnecting with family where there had been strained relationships for many years.
 He has gotten his driver's license back, and purchased a car to help with his commute.
-He is planning to move into his own place at the end of July.
+He moved into his own place at the beginning of August, 2019.
+He has completed his sentence.

-Matt was released in mid-March of 2019, and moved into the room that opened up now that Ricky has moved on.
+Matt was released in mid-March of 2019, and moved into the room that opened up now that Billy has moved on.
 I have known Matt for several years.
 While he was in prison, I taught him his catechism, and stood with him as he was baptized and received Confirmation and his First Holy Communion.
-He has already found a job working on a road crew.
+He has already found a job working at a roofing company.
 Matt is an artist and musician, and wants to go back to school to study graphic design and website design to begin a new career and a new life for himself.
+He has also been able to successfully transition to his own apartment in January, 2020.